jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.24 MaxElevationDeviation

-Calculates the maximum elevation deviation over a range of spatial scales..
+Calculates the maximum elevation deviation over a range of spatial scales.

 *Parameters*: